-Person undergoing brain scan technique known as Positron Emission Tomography (PET); the person's head is surrounded by the circular detector, with an image of his brain (normal) visible at top.
-The PET scan is preceded by injecting a positron- emitting radioisotope (produced in a cyclotron) into the body: the detector is sensitive to photons produced when positrons emitted collide with electrons from the molecules in the brain (known as tracers) to which the radioisotope has been dedicated.
-Applications include use of radioactive oxygen to measure oxygen usage in senile dementia, cerebrovascular disease and brain tumours.
-Subject is Dr. Henry Wagner, director of nuclear.
+Woman undergoing brain scan using Positron Emission Tomography (PET), showing her head surrounded by the circular scanner.
+A colour-coded PET scan is obtained by first injecting a positron-emitting radioisotope (produced in a cyclotron) into the bloodstream: the detector is sensitive to gamma rays produced when positrons emitted annihilate with electrons from the molecules in the brain (known as tracers) to which the radioisotope has been dedicated.
+Applications of PET include the use of radioactive oxygen to measure oxygen consumption in senile dementia, cerebrovascular disease and brain tumours.

 Model release not available.
 Property release not required.